OMNI AMELIA ISLAND PLANTATION - Ocean Links Course 904-261-6161

 Ocean Links Golf Club

-The Omni Amelia Island Resort features 36 holes of golf, including the Oak Marsh and Ocean Links layouts.
-The two golf courses here are serviced by one clubhouse with a
+The Omni Amelia Island Resort features 36 holes of golf, including the Oak Marsh and Ocean Links and Long Point layouts.
+The golf courses here are serviced by one clubhouse

-shared practice area, including grass range plus putting and chipping green.
-There is a restaurant and lounge, featuring breakfast and lunch, together with a full service pro shop
+with a shared practice area, including grass range plus putting and chipping green.
+There is a restaurant and lounge, featuring breakfast and lunch, together with a full service pro

 yardage blocks in the middle of the fairways, and sprinkler heads measured to the center of the green.
 Daily information is provided for three different sets of rotating pin